 So how do you create a social media presence and personal brand that will help you take your experience to the next level?

 It has been more than 400 years since Polonius first told his son, Laertes, “This above all: to thine own self be true.”
 The advice still holds in the 21st century.
 While the persona you present as an entrepreneur may be an enhanced version of yourself, it should still be you.
-You might push away the part of you that prefers intimate conversation over elevator pitches in a crowded convention hall, but you shouldn’t compromise your values or do things which you ultimately believe to be unfair or inappropriate.
+You might push away the part of you that prefers intimate conversation over elevator pitches in a crowded convention hall, but you shouldn’t compromise your values or do things that you ultimately believe to be unfair or inappropriate.

 When you are developing your personal brand, remember that this is ideally something you will maintain for years to come, as part of your entrepreneurship and business.
 If you find your “self” repugnant, eventually your audience will as well.
 Be just as proud of your personal brand as you are of yourself, and you are likely to be following the right path.